4teamwork/ftw.bridge.proxy/README.rst

 ----------------

 Each configured client (plone site) can be switched into maintenance mode on the bridge.
-The when maintenance mode is enabled, the bridge returns every request to this client with a HTTP 503 (Service Unavailable).
+When maintenance mode is enabled, the bridge answers every request to this client with a HTTP 503 (Service Unavailable).

 The maintenance mode can be enabled in the manage view of the bridge